BertilleT/classificrops/docs/source/docuPages/europeanNomenclature.rst

 Classifier generic algorithm
 ----------------------------
-how to avoir imbricated for loops ?
+how to avoid imbricated for loops ?
 Recursivity